kaixih/kaixih.github.io/_posts/2021-03-29-fused-batch-norm-activation.md

 ## BatchNorm Pattern
 As the convolution in the Conv-Bias-ReLU pattern, the BatchNorm is the most significant node in the BatchNorm-Add-ReLU pattern.
-Many articles have already demonstrated how the batch norm works such as [this one](https://kevinzakka.github.io/2016/09/14/batch_normalization/).
+Many articles have already demonstrated how the batch norm works and its backpropagation derived such as [this one](https://kevinzakka.github.io/2016/09/14/batch_normalization/).
 For simplicity, here we only need to know what the inputs and outputs of the batch norm in its forward and backward passes.
 * Forward pass: it basically requires an x as the input and gamma/beta (γ/β) as two trainable variables.
 It can then output y.
-* Backward pass: it requires the backpropagated gradient input dy as well as the x and gamma from the forward op to output the dx, dγ, and dβ.
-Note the beta is not needed.
+* Backward pass: it requires the backpropagated gradient input dy as well as the x and γ from the forward op to output the dx, dγ, and dβ.
+Note the β is not needed.

 ## Add Pattern
-We assuem the add op is a simple binary addition and thus we need two input x and z (also called "side input") and then output y.
+We assume the add op is a simple binary addition and thus we need two input x and z (also called the "side input") and then output y.
 The backprop is to get dx and dz by using the backpropagated gradient input dy.
-As the BiasAdd shown in "[this page](https://kaixih.github.io/cbr-fusion/)", the backprop is simply a "Identity" op to forward the dy and it doesn't require any input from the forward pass.
+As the BiasAdd shown in "[this page](https://kaixih.github.io/cbr-fusion/)", the backprop is simply an "Identity" op to forward the dy and it doesn't require any input from the forward pass.
 The equations are below: